 Understanding Term Insurance

-Although term insurance can generally fit the needs of most people, it’s important to understand why and who you should get it as well as how different term plans compare.
+Although term insurance can generally fit the needs of most people, it’s important to understand why and who should get it, as well as how different term plans compare.
 This can help you decide how long you need insurance protection and what type of plan would be best for you and your family’s needs.
-Term plans can provide coverage for as little as one year or up to 30 years.
-In most cases, a medical exam is required to get a policy.
+Term plans can provide coverage for as little as one year or up to 30 years.1

 Why Get a Term Plan?

 A term plan is designed to cover short-term needs.
-This is an important fact to remember when understanding a whole life vs term life definition.
-A primary example of this is needing money that could replace your income during the child raising years to cover major expenses like your kids’ college education or to pay down a mortgage.
-Longer term plans like a 20-year or 30-year plan are usually a good fit in these situations.
+A primary example of this is needing money that could replace your income to cover major expenses like your kids’ college education or to pay down a mortgage.
+Longer term plans like a 20-year or 30-year plan are usually a good fit in these situations.2

 You can also get a term life policy to cover other short-term needs, such as a car loan, student loans, credit card debts, and medical bills you may leave behind.
-If you estimate it could take at least five years to pay off these debts, then a 5-year or 10-year policy may be enough for your beneficiary to cover these expenses after you’re gone.
+If you estimate it could take at least five years to pay off these debts, then a 5-year or 10-year policy may be enough for your beneficiary to cover these expenses.

 Who Should Get Term Life Coverage?

 Term coverage is most suited for young individuals and persons with growing children.
-Since term plans are usually much cheaper than permanent insurance, those who are just starting out in life and haven’t reached their peak income-potential can find this type of coverage the best fit for their budget.
+Since term plans are usually much less expensive than permanent insurance, those who are just starting out in life and haven’t reached their peak income-potential can find this type of coverage the best fit for their budget.

 Young married couples and those with children: if you’re a newlywed without kids or are married and just starting a family, chances are you recently bought a house or will be getting one soon.
 This is a major expense you will be paying probably for the next 30 years.
-If you or your spouse were to suddenly pass away, it may be difficult for your surviving spouse to continue mortgage payments and meet daily living expenses on one income.
+If you or your spouse were to suddenly pass away, it may be difficult to continue mortgage payments and meet daily living expenses on one income.
 This would be an even bigger financial burden if the breadwinner dies and the other spouse doesn’t work.
-If you have small children, this is also the time when you need the most income replacement from a life policy that could support your family until your children grow up, should you no longer be around.
+If you have small children, this is also the time when you need the most income replacement from a life policy that could support your family until your children grow up.
 When you compare term vs permanent life insurance, a term plan allows you to get more coverage at a lower cost.

 Single-parents: raising a family on your own can be challenging.
 Not to mention all the expenses you have to meet on just one income.
-According to CNN Money , the average cost to raise a child to college-age is $245,000.
-If you were no longer around, it would take a lot of money to replace your income until your children become adults.
-Considering that most single-parents are mothers and the average wage for single-mothers is $36,780 (as of 2014) , term insurance is often the best option in getting low-cost life insurance.
+According to the USDA, the average cost to raise a child to college-age is approximately $233,000.3 If you were no longer around, it would take a lot of money to replace your income until your children become adults.
+Considering that most single-parents are mothers and the average wage for single-mothers is $45,128, term insurance is often the best option in getting low-cost life insurance.4,5

-Business owners who want to fund a buy-sell agreement : a buy-sell agreement is when business partners make a prearranged deal to buy out the interests of a deceased partner or one who has left the company.
+Business owners who want to fund a buy-sell agreement: a buy-sell agreement is when business partners make a prearranged deal to buy out the interests of a deceased partner or one who has left the company.
 With life insurance, each partner would get a policy and name the other as the beneficiary.
 When one partner dies, the other would use the death benefit to buy out the deceased interests.
-Term insurance is usually a good option for this situation because it’s more affordable and offers more flexibility in case a business needs to change the benefit amount periodically.
+Term insurance can be a good option for this situation because it’s less expensive and offers more flexibility in case a business needs to change the benefit amount periodically.

 Comparing Different Term Plans

-Looking at the types of term plans available can also help you understand the differences between a whole life vs term life definition.
-Term life insurance policies come in two basic flavors : annual renewable term and level premium term.
-Both types of plans offer renewal based on making payments on time, not on your current health.
-So you can extend your coverage without answering health questions or taking a medical exam.
-Both types of life insurance have a maximum issue age.
-The maximum issue age for enrolling in a policy is usually 80.
+Term life insurance policies have two different variations: annual renewable term and level premium term.
+Both offer renewal based on making payments on time, not on your current health, so you can extend your coverage without answering health questions or taking a medical exam.
+Both options also have a maximum issue age for enrolling in a policy, which is usually 80.6

 A major difference between the two plans is that annual renewable term policies are very rare, so they’re not available from most insurance companies.
 This is because it provides very little life insurance protection for families.
 Additionally, these plans are usually offered through state insurance departments as a way for businesses to meet their life insurance needs.
-Level premium term insurance is what the majority of insurers provide to individual consumers.
-Rates on term insurance in general has hit an all-time low , so you may do better with getting longer insurance protection with a level premium term policy.
+Level premium term insurance is what most insurers provide to individual consumers.
+Rates on term insurance in general has hit an all-time low, so you may do better with getting longer insurance protection with a level premium term policy.

 |Annual Renewable Term (ART)||Level Premium Term (LPT)|